 Preparing Bethany students for a lifetime of success.

 The series honors a professor and renowned Hemingway Scholar who spent 39 years teaching students to learn from and love literature.
-Dr. Grimes will personally deliver the inaugural lecture in 2014.
-Additional speakers to be named for spring 2015 and beyond.
+Dr. Grimes personally delivered the inaugural lecture in 2014 at Homecoming.
+Additional speakers to be named in the future.
 Become a charter contributor by pledging your support now.

 The event is open to all students, alumni, and friends.